-Other examples of how we Promote British Values within our Setting
+Other examples of how we Promote British Values within our setting

-- We look at Golden rules within the setting with the children, so they are aware of the expectations. - We celebrate different religions and cultures as part of our planned activities. - We provide a range of activities that support a child's learning while allowing them to explore and take risks in a controlled environment. - We let the children 'have a voice' in setting and allow them to help make decisions based on their learning - We support and encourage turn taking with resources in setting - All staff are aware of our behaviour management policy, so the children are aware of the expectations in setting. - We provide a range of resources which are not stereotypical so the children can see that it is ok to be unique. - We provide open ended activities to enhance the children's learning and encourage them to make their own decisions
+- We encourage children to follow routines within the setting with the children, so they are aware of the expectations. - We celebrate different religions and cultures as part of our planned activities - We provide a range of activities that support a child's learning while allowing them to explore and take risks in a controlled environment. - We let the children 'have a voice' in setting and allow them to help make decisions based on their learning and play - We support and encourage turn taking with resources in setting - All staff are aware of our behaviour management policy, so the children are aware of the expectations in setting.

+- We provide a range of resources which are not stereotypical so the children can see that it is ok to be unique. - We provide open ended activities to enhance the children's learning and encourage them to make their own decisions